All photos in this article were taken by me. All Rights Reserved.

 We saved up for this trip and felt privileged to be able to travel the Outer Banks, taking in many sights from Corolla all the way down to Emerald Isle, North Carolina.
 We saw several lighthouses, National Park Service sites, and other places that I didn’t have time to mention above.
 I highly recommend the Outer Banks for its beauty, dedication to conservation, and relaxed atmosphere.
 Thanks for reading, please share and subscribe!

-Sea turtles have been on the Earth for at least 110 million years, and now human activities are to blame for their decline and endangerment.
-All 7 sea turtle species are vulnerable, threatened, or endangered due to human behaviors and activities.2 Following are the biggest threats:
+Sea turtles have been on the Earth for at least 110 million years, and maybe as long as 210 million years.
+Now human activities are to blame for their decline and endangerment.
+All seven sea turtle species are vulnerable, threatened, or endangered due to human behaviors and activities.2 Following are the biggest threats:

 Entanglement and Bycatch